Statistics for dark matter subhalo searches in gamma rays from a kinematically constrained population model: Fermi-LAT-like telescopes: Detectability of subhalos as pointlike sources

-In \citefig{fig:jmin_crit}, we trace $J_{\rm min}^{\rm crit}$ as a function of observation time from both \citeeq{eq:jmin_crit} (with a conveniently rescaled $\eta_\sigma^{\rm eff}$---blue dashed curve) and a more sophisticated likelihood analysis of mock data (blue solid curve).
-When inferred from the simplified analysis, $J_{\rm min}^{\rm crit}$ is a flat function of time, as explained above; it becomes flat only after a time of several years with the full likelihood analysis, because the latter correctly deals with the statistics of small numbers, but still confirms the prediction obtained from the simplified method.
+In \citefig{fig:jmin_crit}, we trace $J_{\rm min}^{\rm crit}$ as a function of observation time from the simplified definition of \citeeq{eq:jmin_crit} on the one hand (with a conveniently rescaled $\eta_\sigma^{\rm eff}$---blue dashed curve), and from a more sophisticated likelihood analysis of mock data that will be discussed below (blue solid curve).
+When inferred from the simplified analysis, $J_{\rm min}^{\rm crit}$ is independent of time, as explained above.
+In slight contrast, it becomes flat only after a time of several years when inferred from a full likelihood analysis, because the latter correctly deals with the statistics of small numbers of events, but still asymptotically confirms the prediction obtained from the simplified method.
 The left and right panels differ only by the resolution angle (see caption).
-We also report the sensitivity to point-like subhalos $J_{\rm min}$ (in the direction where it is minimized) as a function of time, assuming an annihilation cross section set by a 3-$\sigma$ limit on the diffuse DM flux after 10~yr (red curves) or 20~yr (green curves)---the latter being $\sim\sqrt{2}$ smaller.
-The $J_{\rm min}$ curves cross the flattish $J_{\rm min}^{\rm crit}$ ones at corresponding times, as they should.
-Beyond these special times, the decrease of $J_{\rm min}$ with time as $\propto 1/\sqrt{T}$ implicitly hides the fact that the diffuse DM-induced emission should have been detected at these times.
-If not, then one should keep on following the blue lines until the detection of the diffuse emission (time from which $J_{\rm min}$ scales like $\propto 1/\sqrt{T}$ again).
+We also report the time-dependent sensitivity to pointlike subhalos $J_{\rm min}$ (in the direction where $J_{\rm min}$ is minimized) as a function of time, assuming an annihilation cross section set by a 3-$\sigma$ limit on the diffuse DM flux after 10~yr ($\sigv = \sigv_{\rm max}(10\,{\rm yrs})$, red curves) or 20~yr ($\sigv = \sigv_{\rm max}(20\,{\rm yrs})$, green curves)---the latter being $\sim\sqrt{2}$ smaller.
+The $J_{\rm min}$ curves cross the critical $J_{\rm min}^{\rm crit}$ ones at the corresponding times, as they should.
+Beyond these special crossing times, the decrease of $J_{\rm min}\propto 1/\sqrt{T}$ holds true assuming the diffuse DM-induced emission has truly been detected at these times.
+If not, then one should keep on following the critical blue lines until the detection of the diffuse emission (time from which $J_{\rm min}$ scales like $\propto 1/\sqrt{T}$ again).
 Therefore, if the values of $J_{\rm min}$ needed to detect a sizable number of subhalos lie below $J_{\rm min}^{\rm crit}$, that means that one should detect the diffuse DM-induced emission first.